streamnative/examples/cloud_kafka/librdkafka/README.md

 }
 ```

-- `avro_producer.cc`: It will send a message (`User: {"name": "John Doe", "age": 30}`) with Avro schema to the topic.
+- `avro_producer.cc`: It will send some messages serialized by `User` objects that follow the schema above to the topic.
-- `avro_consumer.cc`: It will read a message from the topic and exit.
-The message will be parsed to the `User` json.
+- `avro_consumer.cc`: It will receive messages and parse the payload to `User` objects until there are no more messages.